Mike's Ecommerce Software GoDefy Text Links Ads

 7. Links Only Pages

 I recommend adding text descriptions to link pages and site maps.
-Some search engines, such as AltaVista, have been known to kick out links only pages.
+Some search engines have been known to kick out links only pages.

 8. Meta Refresh Tags